ztefn/haguichi/INSTALL.md

   **enable-appindicator**

-  This option enables appindicator integration and additionally requires the *appindicator3* development package.
+  This option enables appindicator integration and additionally requires the *appindicator3-0.1* or *ayatana-appindicator3-0.1* development package.

     $ meson configure -Denable-appindicator=true